What we are doing

 EU-LIFE makes regular contributions to help shape the European research landscape, particularly with regard to excellent science in Europe, the successive framework programmes for research and innovation, and the development of the European Research Council (ERC).
 Some of our latest actions are highlighted below.

 Sharing EU-LIFE views on research excellence from an institutional perspective through position papers and reports like “Key elements for excellence in research”

-Standing for UK’s participation in Horizon Europe through direct contact with political leaders, our own statements and different joint actions with other stakeholders such as the #DealForScience campaign with the Wellcome Trust and EuroScience, and a joint statement addressed to the European Commission by over 200 institutions representing the European research and innovation community
+Standing for UK’s participation in Horizon Europe through direct contact with political leaders, our own statements and different joint actions with other stakeholders such as the #DealForScience and the #StickToScience campaigns.
+We also released a joint statement addressed to the European Commission by over 200 institutions representing the European research and innovation community

 Engaging in dialogue about innovative technologies and scientific methodologies that raise ethical concerns through initiatives such as the European Sustainable Agriculture through Genome Editing (SAGE) and “The use of animals for the generation of high-quality antibodies remains necessary for research and therapeutic applications”